 Can I Use Mothballs in the Garden?

 Using mothballs to repel pests in the garden presents a danger to children, pets and wildlife that visit your garden.
-Young children explore their surroundings by putting things in their mouth and animals might think they are food.
+Young children explore their surroundings by putting things in their mouths.
+Animals might think moth balls are food.
 Ingesting even a small amount of the toxic chemicals in mothballs can cause serious harm that requires immediate medical or veterinary attention.
 Mothballs in gardens also present a risk if you breathe the fumes or get the chemicals on your skin or in your eyes.

 Mothballs are insecticides that are controlled by the Environmental Protection Agency.
 This makes it illegal to use them for any purpose or by any method that isn’t specified on the label.
 Mothballs are labeled only for use in closed containers for the control of clothes moths.